valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Disable submenu items**

   Added *restriction* based on user roles to the submenu items to be able to disable them.
+An implementation can now specify required roles in submenu items by adding *roles* attribute to menu item children.

 ## Bugfixes